LSLSliushu/LSLSliushu.github.io/_pages/about.md

 In addition, I am also interested in sampling and optimal control problems on graphs.

-Feel free to contact me (sliu11@fsu.edu) if you are interested in my research!
+Feel free to contact me at sliu11@fsu.edu if you are interested in my research!